 Your valuable contribution could be used in the following ways:

 Thank you.
-Your donation will support 5 initiatives that will help wildlife make a difference in north Dorset:
+This is how your donation will support 5 initiatives that will make a difference to wildlife in north Dorset:

 1. Great crested newts

-We'd like to expand this work and continue to restore more ponds, clearing them of silt and overgrown vegetation.
-In addition, we aim to link habitats by filling hedgerow gaps and creating buffers of longer tussocky grass at the sides of fields for great crested newts to forage in.
+You can help us continue our essential work restoring more ponds, clearing them of silt and overgrown vegetation.
+We aim to link habitats by filling hedgerow gaps and creating buffers of longer tussocky grass at the sides of fields for great crested newts to forage in.
 This will help establish a network of wildlife corridors for the newts and other wildlife to navigate.

-Once found across England and Wales, dormice are now largely restricted to southern England and their population is thought to have declined by a third since the year 2000.
-Dormice depend on diverse woodland and well-connected networks of hedges for nesting, hibernating and providing an ample food supply.
-The loss and degradation of such habitat has driven their decline.
+It's not just our great crested newts in the north, our dormouse population need help to be able to adapt to a changing climate.
+The dormouse population has declined by a third since 2000.
+Dormice depend on diverse woodland and well-connected hedges for nesting, hibernating and providing an ample supply of food.
+The loss and degradation of such habitat has had a significant impact on their decline.

-Your support will help us to protect this vulnerable species by funding traditional forestry methods such as coppicing at our woodland nature reserves and erecting deer fencing to protect trees.
-Our woodland sites will be a key part of Dorset's network of wildlife-friendly corridors.
-At Ashley Wood we also want to invest in installing footprint tunnels to help us to more accurately survey and monitor the dormouse population.
+Your support will help us protect this vulnerable species by funding traditional forestry methods such as coppicing at our woodland nature reserves.
+Our woodland sites will be a key part in Dorsets network of wildlife-friendly corridors.
+At Ashley Wood we also want to invest in installing footprint tunnels to help us more accurately survey and monitor populations.

 3. Silver-spotted skippers